GabeScott/standard-works-vault/General Conference/2013 April - We Are One.md

 # We Are One

-*By Henry B. Eyring - First Counselor in the First Presidency*
+By President Henry B. Eyring - *First Counselor in the First Presidency*

 *Given in the April session of the 2013 General Conference*

+>*I pray that wherever we are and whatever duties we have in the priesthood of God, we will be united in the cause to bring the gospel to all the world.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2013/04/we-are-one?lang=eng)